Hiring International Employees

 Temporary Visitors: B-1/B-2 and WB/WT

 B-1, WB, and GB visas or waiver programs are used for cases such as traveling for an educational convention, a conference, or negotiating a contract.
 These visas are not sponsored by the university.
-However, a letter of invitation is required to be written.
+However, a letter of invitation from the hosting Drexel department should be provided.

 TN Professionals